Brain Injury Lawyer

 - Cognitive disabilities

 If you or a family member suffered a brain injury due to someone’s negligence, you need an experienced, aggressive personal injury lawyer on your side who is accustomed to handling catastrophic injury cases.
-The attorneys at the Abronson Law Offices are expert negotiators and litigators with the knowledge, experience, and access to investigators and experts to help you get the recovery you need and deserve.
-Call our office for a free consultation.
-You don’t need money to hire the best and you pay us nothing unless we win a case for you.
+The California personal injury attorneys at the Abronson Law Offices are expert negotiators and litigators with the knowledge, experience, and access to investigators and experts to help you get the recovery you need and deserve.
+We offer a full range of virtual services.
+Call our office for a free virtual consultation.
+You don’t need money to hire the best and you don’t have to leave your home.
+You’ll pay us nothing unless we win a case for you.

 Call Now For A Free Case Evaluation